Egoistically/Perseus/README.md

 Damage=false
 ReloadMax=false
 ```
 To modify skins simply add the `id` of the skin you desire to `SkinList`.
 All ids can be found [here](https://raw.githubusercontent.com/AzurLaneTools/AzurLaneData/main/EN/ShareCfg/ship_skin_template.json).
+**Doesn't work for ships with more than 9 skins**.

 ## Credits
 * Library built upon [Android Hooking Patching Template](https://github.com/LGLTeam/Android-Hooking-Patching-Template).